Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/2_building-a-rag-chatbot.md

     }
 ```

 Once the documents are split and chunk IDs are assigned, we add them to the Chroma vector database.
-The `add_to_chroma` ability checks for existing documents in the database and only adds new chunks to avoid duplication.
+The `add_to_chroma` ability stores the chunks in the Chroma database, checking for duplicates and only adding new chunks.

 ```jac
     can add_to_chroma(chunks: list[Document]) {